blabla1337/skf-flask/skf/markdown/knowledge_base/59-knowledge_base--Does_The_application_enforce_the_use_of_secure_passwords--.md

-# Does the application enforce the use of secure passwords
+# Does the application enforce the use of secure passwords?
 -------

 ## Description:

 Applications should encourage the use of strong passwords and pass-phrases.
-Preferably the password policy should not put limitations or restrictions on the chosen passwords.
+Preferably the password policy not should put limitations or restrictions on the chosen passwords.
 Whenever the application supports strong passwords and the use of password managers, the possibility for an attacker performing a succesfull brute-force attack drops significally.